-The hepatitis viruses pose the threat of developing into outbreaks and epidemic spread because of the illnesses they cause.
-Common modes of transmission for the hepatitis viruses include:
+The hepatitis viruses pose the threat of developing into outbreaks and epidemics because of the illnesses they cause.
+Standard modes of transmission for the hepatitis viruses include:

 - Invasive medical procedures using contaminated equipment

-- From mother to fetus (only true for hepatitis B)
+- From mother to the fetus (only for hepatitis B)

 - Sexual contact